dtannyc1/Davescord/README.md

 __Channel Creation and Editing__

 As the owner of a server, users will have the option either add a new channel to a server or edit any of the channels they have created within a server.
-The UI allows for quick access to channel edits while the user is inside the server
+The UI allows for quick access to channel edits on hover while the user is inside the server.

 ```